paulca/configurable_engine/README.md

 Configurable is available as a Ruby gem.
 Simply add it to your Rails 3 app's `Gemfile`:

-    gem 'configurable'
+    gem 'configurable_engine'

 Then run the `configurable_engine:install` generator:

-    rails generate configurable:install
+    rails generate configurable_engine:install

 ## Usage ##

 There are two parts to how behavior works.
-First of all there is a config file, config/behavior.yml.
+First of all there is a config file, config/configurable.yml.
 This file controls the variables that are allowed to be set in the app.

-For example, if you wanted to have access to a config variable "site_title", put this in behavior.yml:
+For example, if you wanted to have access to a config variable "site_title", put this in configurable.yml:

   site_title:
     name: Site Title